-- A. Use of personal vehicles by Employees on county business is discouraged unless a county vehicle is not available, the use of a county vehicle would cause serious inconvenience, extreme hardship or the use of personal vehicles is otherwise authorized by the department supervisor or his/her designee. - B. This policy applies in all respects to employees who use personal vehicles while on County business. - C. Employees who use personal vehicles while on County business shall abide by all County rules, including department rules. - D. Insurance coverage for personal vehicles used on County business shall be the responsibility of the owner of the vehicle. - E. All Employees who use their own vehicle on County business shall maintain liability insurance in the amounts of at least \$100,000 per person for bodily injury; \$300,000 per occurrence for bodily injury; and \$100,000 property damage per occurrence; or a combined single limit of not less than \$300,000.
+- A. Use of personal vehicles by Employees on county business is discouraged unless a county vehicle is not available, the use of a county vehicle would cause serious inconvenience, extreme hardship or the use of personal vehicles is otherwise authorized by the department supervisor or his/her designee. - B. This policy applies in all respects to Employees who use personal Vehicles while on County business. - C. Employees who use personal Vehicles while on County business shall abide by all County rules, including department rules. - D. Insurance coverage for personal vehicles used on County business shall be the responsibility of the owner of the vehicle. - E. All employees who use their own vehicle on County business shall first show proof of liability insurance to the Perry County Insurance Office in the amounts of at least \$100,000 per person for bodily injury; \$300,000 per occurrence for bodily injury; and \$100,000 property damage per occurrence; or a combined single limit of not less than \$300,000.

-Note: CORSA strongly recommends a minimum of \$100,000 per person /300,000 per accident liability limits be personally carried by Employees on their personal auto insurance.
+Note: CORSA strongly recommends a minimum of \$100,000 per person /300,000 per accident liability limits be personally carried by employees on their personal auto insurance.
 However, State Law only requires limits of \$25,000/\$50,000.

-- F. Employee's supervisor must approve use of personal vehicles on County business in advance of any such use. - G. Employees who are authorized and required to use their personal vehicles on County business will be reimbursed per mile at the authorized county rate. - IX.
+- F. Employee's supervisor must approve use of personal Vehicles on County business in advance of any such use. - G. Employees who are authorized and required to use their personal vehicles on County business will be reimbursed per mile at the authorized county rate. - IX.
 DRIVING POLICY IMPLEMENTATION.
 The driving record (MVR) of all Perry County employees holding a position as of January 2016, in which driving is an essential function of their job will be reviewed upon implementation of the Perry County Driving Guidelines.
 Any employee with 4 or more accumulated points or 2 or more occurrences on the MVR shall be required to attend a Defensive Driving Course.
 The Defensive Driving Course will be scheduled during working hours at no cost to the employee.